Part of the IoT & Hardware category.

 | mqtt-ai/mcp-over-mqtt | 10-20 | TypeScript/Python | — | Transport layer |

-Not a tool server per se — this is an MCP-over-MQTT transport specification.
-Enables MCP to run over MQTT with built-in service registry, discovery, and load balancing.
-Could be significant for deploying MCP in IoT environments where HTTP isn’t practical.
+An MCP-over-MQTT transport specification with built-in service registry, discovery, and load balancing.
+Enables MCP in IoT environments where HTTP isn’t practical.

 ESP32, Arduino, and Embedded Frameworks

-The embedded MCP space has transformed since our original review.
-Espressif — the company behind ESP32 — has made the strongest vendor commitment of any hardware manufacturer to MCP, with four official efforts shipping in early 2026.
+The embedded MCP space continues to accelerate.
+Espressif — the company behind ESP32 — has made the most visible vendor commitment of any hardware manufacturer to MCP, and that commitment deepened significantly since our April refresh.

 | Server | Stars | Language | License | Tools |